LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

     When curthr acquire the mutex, it's waitq will contain nothing!
 It's acturally on the state of KT_RUN.
 Only when it's waiting for a mutex will it be on some waitq.

 5. exit a thread(use return or use kthread_exit)?
+6. return value minus?
+7. examine in sched_switch if nextthread == currentthread?

 ###Drivers